RaspAP/raspap-docs/docs/adblock.md

 - Blocks webminers
 - Blocks phishing servers

-Furthermore, notracking makes full use of domain name based wildcard filtering (for example, `*.adhost.net`).
+Users may tailor RaspAP's ad blocking to suit their needs by selecting from multiple blocklist sources.
+Furthermore, domain blocklists enable full use of domain name based wildcard filtering (for example, `*.baddomain.org`).
 This reduces the chance of missing any new subdomains and significantly reduces the size of the blocklists.